xtfly/hugo-theme-next/README.md

 3. move config.toml to the root directory in your hugo site, and modify it to the actual information for your site.

-4. create some makedown files in directory(content/post), like https://github.com/xtfly/xtfly.github.io/tree/hugo/content
+4. create some markdown files in directory(content/post), like https://github.com/xtfly/xtfly.github.io/tree/hugo/content

 5. start hugo server in root directory: `hugo server`